-9. CUSTODY OF SEAL, SEALING OF DOCUMENTS AND SIGNATURE OF DOCUMENTS
+CUSTODY OF SEAL, SEALING OF DOCUMENTS AND SIGNATURE OF DOCUMENTS

-9.1 Custody of Seal
+Custody of Seal

-The common seal of the Trust shall be kept by the Director of Corporate Affairs on behalf of the Chief Executive in a secure place.
+The common seal of the Trust shall be kept by the Chief Executive or a nominated Manager by them in a secure place.

-9.2 Sealing of Documents
+Sealing of Documents

-- a) Where it is necessary that a document shall be sealed, the seal shall be affixed in the presence of two Executive Directors duly authorised by the Chief Executive, and not also from the originating department, and shall be attested by them. - b) Before any building, engineering, property or capital document is sealed, it must be approved and signed by the Chief Finance Officer/Deputy Chief Executive (or an officer nominated by them) and authorised and countersigned by the Chief Executive (or an officer nominated by them who shall not be within the originating Directorate).
+- a) Where it is necessary that a document shall be sealed, the seal shall be affixed in the presence of two Executive Directors duly authorised by the Chief Executive, and not also from the originating department, and shall be attested by them. - b) Before any building, engineering, property or capital document is sealed, it must be approved and signed by the Director of Finance and Development (or an officer nominated by them) and authorised and counter-signed by the Chief Executive (or an officer nominated by them who shall not be within the originating Directorate).

-9.3 Register of Sealing
+Register of Sealing

-- a) The Chief Executive shall keep a register in which they or the Director of Corporate Affairs shall enter a record of the sealing of every document. - b) Entries in the register are to be consecutively numbered and signed by the officers who have approved and authorised the document and those who attested the seal. - c) A report of all sealings shall be made to the next meeting of the Board of Directors.
+- a) The Chief Executive shall keep a register in which they, or another manager of the Trust authorised by them, shall enter a record of the sealing of every document. - b) Entries in the register are to be consecutively numbered and signed by the officers who have approved and authorised the document and those who attested the seal. - c) A report of all sealings shall be made to the next meeting of the Board.
 The report shall contain details of the seal number, a description of the document and the date of sealing.

-9.4 Use of Seal - General guide
+Use of Seal - General guide